opstrace/opstrace/README.md

 ## Quick Start

 Want to kick the tires?
 Spin up an Opstrace cluster in your own cloud account with our [quick start](https://go.opstrace.com/quickstart).

 ## Documentation

 You can find the Opstrace documentation at [opstrace.com](https://go.opstrace.com/docs).
-We would also like to invite you to improve these docs and have started setting up a [corresponding guide](./docs/guides/contributor/writing-docs.md).
+We would also like to invite you to improve these docs together with us and have started setting up a [corresponding guide](./docs/guides/contributor/writing-docs.md).

 ## Contributing